devowastakenwastaken/ffs/README.md

 # Usage
 Upon opening, you will be greeted by a terminal window.
-You enter the folder that you want to sort in the format DriveLetter:\FolderName.
+You enter the folder that you want to sort in the format:
+DriveLetter:\FolderName
 MAKE SURE TO USE BACKSLASHES (\) INSTEAD OF FORWARDSLASHES (/)!

+# Correct syntax
+Drive:\FolderName\OptionalSecondFolder\ETC

+# Incorrect syntax
+FolderName (on its own)

+If you are sorting a drive;
+DriveName (rather than the letter)